 We have a warm, welcoming, and supportive community, protected by a strictly enforced Code of Conduct.

-We have an absolute zero-tolerance policy for rude, unprofessional, or disrespectful behavior directed at other students or towards Ann Rea.
+We have an absolute zero-tolerance policy for breaching confidences and or rude, dishonest, unprofessional, or disrespectful behavior directed at other students or towards Ann Rea.

 Typically, an investment in education that furthers your business qualifies as a tax-deductible expense.